Eminem’s Daughter Hailie Jade Stuns In New Low-Cut Top For ‘Golden Hour’ Selfie

 Currently, Hailie boasts over 1.7 million followers on Instagram, and many of them are likely fans of her father, Eminem.
 The rapper made Hailie famous by referencing her in many of his songs when she was just a little girl.

 However, she’s now a grown woman who is living in her hometown of Detroit, Michigan just a few miles away from her mother, Kim, and her half-siblings.
-The Daily Mail reports that Hailie owns her own home, and that she is still very close to her famous dad.
+The Daily Mail reports that Hailie owns her own home and that she is still very close to her famous dad.

 “She’s always been the driving force for me to stay busy, stay focused, always been my number one reason for fear of failure.
 I can’t fail.
 I can’t have her grow up and not be able to say, ‘My dad succeeded,'” Eminem said of Hailie Jade back in 2002.